A pseudoexponentiation-like structure on the algebraic numbers: Introduction

-It is well known that the Schanuel Property is not enough to characterise well an exponential function, as formally shown by Hyttinen in \cite{Hyttinen2005}: there are $2^{2^{\aleph_{0}}}$ surjective exponential functions on $\C$ satisfying the Schanuel Property and whose kernel is a cyclic group.
+It is well known that the Schanuel Property is not enough to characterise well an exponential function, as formally shown by Hyttinen in \cite{Hyttinen2005}: there are $2^{2^{\aleph_{0}}}$ pairwise non-isomorphic surjective exponential functions on $\C$ satisfying the Schanuel Property and whose kernel is a cyclic group.

 Here we show a related result, in a quite different vein, about the Exponential-algebraic Closure.
-We show that if we drop all the assumptions about transcendence in Zilber's axiom $\Psi$, then we can construct several model where the Schanuel Property is falsified in the most drastic way: everything is algebraic! \begin{thm} There is a function $E:\oQ\to\oQ^{*}$ such that \begin{enumerate} \item $E(x+y)=E(x)\cdot E(y)$ for all $x,y\in\oQ$; \item $\ker(E)=\omega\Z$ for some $\omega\in\oQ^{*}$; \item $E$ is surjective; \item for any absolutely free variety $V$ over $\oQ$ and any proper subvariety $V'\subset V$, there is an $\overline{x}\subset\overline{\Q}$ such that $(\overline{x},E(\overline{x}))\in V\setminus V'$. \end{enumerate} \end{thm} If we consider the class of structures $K_{E}$, where $K$ is a field and $E$ is an exponential function with cyclic kernel, then $\oQ_{E}$ is existentially closed: whenever $\oQ_{E}\subset K_{E'}$, and some finite system of polynomial exponential equations and inequations with parameters in $\oQ$ has a solution in $K_{E'}$, then it already has a solution in $\oQ_{E}$.
+We show that if we drop all the assumptions about transcendence in Zilber's axiom $\Psi$, then we can construct several model where the Schanuel Property is falsified in the most drastic way: everything is algebraic! \begin{thm} There is a function $E:\oQ\to\oQ^{*}$ such that \begin{enumerate} \item $E(x+y)=E(x)\cdot E(y)$ for all $x,y\in\oQ$; \item $\ker(E)=\omega\Z$ for some $\omega\in\oQ^{*}$; \item $E$ is surjective; \item for any absolutely free variety $V$ over $\oQ$ there is an $\overline{z}\subset\overline{\Q}$ such that $(\overline{z},E(\overline{z}))\in V$, and the points of this form are Zariski-dense in $V$. \end{enumerate} \end{thm} If we consider the class of structures $K_{E}$, where $K$ is a field and $E$ is an exponential function with cyclic kernel, then $\oQ_{E}$ is existentially closed: whenever $\oQ_{E}\subset K_{E'}$, and some finite system of polynomial exponential equations and inequations with parameters in $\oQ$ has a solution in $K_{E'}$, then it already has a solution in $\oQ_{E}$.

 The proof of \prettyref{thm:main} is given using an explicit inductive construction very similar to the one of \cite{Mantova2011a} and it is described, along with the list of Zilber's axioms, in \prettyref{sec:cons}.
-The construction itself is well-defined, and it works as desired, thanks to some arithmetic properties of number fields about specialisations that were analysed in \cite{Masser1989} and in other papers.
-In \prettyref{sec:goodpoints} we use these results to prove that the our construction yields the desired result.
+The fact that the construction itself is well-defined, and it works as desired, is proved in \prettyref{sec:goodpoints}, thanks to some arithmetic properties of number fields about specialisations that were analysed in \cite{Masser1989}.